yuriy-kormin/exercises/README.md

 # exercises

-In this repository i've planned to post my solutions of hexlet exercises
+In this repository i've planned to post my solutions of programming exercises